physyuanxue/physyuanxue.github.io/_pages/about.md

 About me
 ======
 Hi there!
 This is Yuan Xue (薛源), a physics Ph.D student at The University of Texas at Austin.
-I am working with [Matteo Ippoliti](https://matteoippoliti.com/) and [Eslam Khalaf](https://www.physics.harvard.edu/people/facpages/khalaf).
+I am working with [Matteo Ippoliti](https://matteoippoliti.com/).

 My interests lie in a broad range of topics in theoretical physics.
-Currently, I am focusing on non-invertible symmetries, fracton topological orders, quantum error correction and Moiré physics.
+Currently, I am focusing on open quantum systems, many-body entanglement, and non-invertible symmetries.

 Email: yuan_xue-AT-utexas-DOT-edu